tudurom/dotfiles/README.md

 tudurom's dotfiles
 ==================

+###### Warning: there is a lot of junk here that is not used anymore.
+I'm currently using KDE Plasma and I have not found a way to efficiently backup kde configs

 > you are your dotfiles

 A mix of style and usability, these are my dotfiles.
 This repo is structured in a way first-time UNIX users and ricers can understand what's going on, with explications for each directory.